Joe Calzaghe: Retirement

 On 5 February 2009, Joe Calzaghe announced his retirement from professional boxing.
 He finished his career with a record of 46 wins and no losses, and becoming one of only fifteen world champions (to date) to retire as an undefeated world champion.
 After his retirement, fellow boxer and friend, Ricky Hatton described him as "the best British fighter we've ever had."

-BoxRec rates Calzaghe as the greatest super-middleweight of all time, as well as the greatest European boxer, pound for pound, of all time.
+As of May 2023, BoxRec rates Calzaghe as the second greatest European boxer, pound for pound, of all time, behind Duilio Loi.

 Life after boxing

 Following his retirement from boxing, Calzaghe started his own boxing promotion company, Calzaghe Promotions, with his father Enzo Calzaghe.

 In an interview with GMTV, Calzaghe stated he is promoting the Beat Bullying campaign.
 He is said to have found the inspiration from being a victim of bullying himself when he was young, saying he got bullied because of his small stature.

-Calzaghe won the 2010 Soccer Aid, a British charity football match with the Rest of the World team beating England, and Joe scored the Rest of the World team's first goal.
+Calzaghe won the 2010 Soccer Aid, a British charity football match with the Rest of the World team beating England.
+Calzaghe scored the Rest of the World team's first goal.
 The game was tied after full-time but the Rest of the World won on penalties.

 In 2012, Calzaghe made a cameo appearance as himself in an episode of the UK TV comedy drama Stella.

 Personal life

 Calzaghe has three sons, two from an 11-year marriage to Mandy Davies from 1994 to 2005, and one from a 3-year relationship with Katie Matthews.
 Calzaghe split up with his girlfriend of five years, Jo-Emma Larvin, in 2009, after participating in the seventh series of the BBC's Strictly Come Dancing series, partnering with Russian professional Kristina Rihanoff.
 Calzaghe and Rihanoff began a relationship soon thereafter.
 However, the couple announced the amicable breakup of their relationship in August 2013.

 Following an undercover investigation by the News of the World newspaper, Calzaghe admitted he had used cocaine since his boxing career had ended.
 In a statement on his website, he added that he regretted his "occasional use of cocaine in what have sometimes been the long days since my retirement from the ring".

-Outside boxing, Calzaghe is a lifelong fan of Juventus F.C.
+Outside boxing, Calzaghe is a lifelong fan of Juventus FC.